codefromhezad/Soy/README.md

 * The bash($string) function executes $string on the server via SSH.
 Be careful.
 It's common sense but don't use a root account for your SSH Connexion.
 * The sql_query($query) function queries $query on the mysql Connexion.
 Once again.
 Be careful with the queries you execute.
 You don't want to drop your production database.
 * The transfer() functions overwrite its destination, whatever the scheme is (MySQL, SSH, ...).
 As a result, IT WILL DROP AND RECREATE THE ENTIRE TARGET DATABASE.
 Use it as an initial deployment function only.
+* SOY assumes you are using an utf-8 character set for your database.

 ## Features
 * Deploy files over SFTP.